royalguha/TMHVehicle/README.md

 Steps to run this --

-install the requirements mentioned in requirement.txt this app uses microsodt sql server so you may change the settings as per your requirements and sql engines
+install the requirements mentioned in requirement.txt this app uses microsoft sql server so you may change the settings as per your requirements and sql engines

 and most importantly!